 - There are many sources of free photos online.
 Always check usage restrictions carefully.

 - Be prepared to make reasonable adjustments to enable, or make it easier for, disabled people to use the site.

 Make sure your site can be found easily

 - If you had to guess your company's web address, what would your first guess be?
-That or your product's generic name is the domain name you should register.
+That, or your product's generic name, is the domain name you should register if possible.

 - Keep the name short.
 If you have two words, people must guess if they are separated by a hyphen - it's best to simply run them together.